 Company Develops Colored Precast Mix Designs, Specialized Forming, Handling and Connection Techniques For the Mass Production and Installation of Precast Panels

 During the 1960’s the company developed some of the region’s first pigment colored precast concrete mix-designs.
 The company experimented with various aggregates and sands to obtain precast concrete panels which closely matched granite, limestone and other natural stone products.
 The company also developed precast mass production building processes including panelization concepts, casting techniques, panel handling, loading, hoisting and connection processes.
 Precast panelized building systems replaced the slow, conventional, hand set building process of the day.
 Precast concrete building panels were approximately 6″ thick, 8′-13′ wide and 30′-40′ long.

 Company Founded in West Sacramento

-The company, originally founded as Tecon Pacific in 1963, was located in West Sacramento on a four-acre site with fifteen employees.
+Founded as Tecon Pacific in 1963, Clark Pacific started on a four-acre site in the Pioneer Bluffs area of unincorporated West Sacramento with only fifteen employees.